cca/cca_invenio/notes/upgrade.md

 ## v13 Upgrade on Staging

 - Build new "latest" staging image using v13 code (tag this repo `stg-build-X`)
+- Restart all deployments to pull new images: `kubectl -ninvenio-dev rollout restart deploy -l app.kubernetes.io/name=cca-invenio`
-- Run upgrade steps on the web pod:
+- Run upgrade steps on an app pod:

 ```sh
 # locally execute shell on an app pod, doesn't have to be "web" pod